RobbieHember/fcgadgets/bc1ha/README.md

 Step 2: Update look-up-tables (LUTs).
 (7+ hours)

+Step 3: Rasterize variables.

-Step 3: VRI and Forest Cover variables are too big to be rasterized in Python (wtih 32 GB RAM).
+Step 3a: VRI and Forest Cover Inventory variables are too big to be rasterized in Python (wtih 32 GB RAM).
 In ArcGIS, rasterize the feature ID or the Forest Cover ID.
 Convert to TIFF.
 Export to local machine.
 Use ClipToRaster_ByFile to standardize grid extent.
-Use custom functions from bc1ha_util.py, with the feature ID as input, to rasterize the necessary variables.
+Use custom functions from bc1ha_util.py specifically designed to rasterize VRI and Forest Cover Inventory variables, using the feature ID as input.
 (10 hours)

+Step 3b: Other time-independent variables (that are not too big for Python), use RasterizeFromSource function to rasterize variables.
+(20 min)

+Step 3c: Rasterize time-dependent variables, including wildfire, beetles, defoliators, harvest, mechanical site prep, knockdown, planting (1 hour)

 Step 4: Digitize Timber Supply Area (TSA) boundaries if they have changed.
 (1 min)

 Step 5: Run scripts that generate derived variables. (~1 hour)

-## DERIVED VARIABLES
+## LIST OF DERIVED VARIABLES

 ## License